Maharlika Pilipinas Basketball League: 2020–2021: COVID-19 disruption

-2021–present: Professional era
+2021–2025: The start of the professional era

 On November 9, 2021, it was announced that the MPBL would turn into a professional league.
 A month later, on December 9, 2021, the MPBL was granted professional status by the Games and Amusements Board (GAB).
 This also allowed the league to feature collegiate players on team rosters, as long as the player himself has a Special Guest License.
 The league's first professional event was the 2021 Invitational, during which all roster restrictions were lifted.
 The preseason tournament would later be developed with the MPBL Preseason Invitational in future seasons as a smaller pocket tournament.

 As the league continued its recovery from the pandemic, it finally started its fourth season, the 2022 season, after multiple postponements and over a year after last season's conclusion.
 It only featured 22 teams, the smallest the league has gotten since its inaugural season.
 The Nueva Ecija Rice Vanguards became the first team to achieve a regular season sweep and subsequently won the 2022 national finals against the Zamboanga Family's Brand Sardines.
 The succeeding 2023 season featured 29 teams, which included the additions of the Negros Muscovados and Quezon Huskers.
 The season also marked the beginning of a trend where PBA prospects, such as Justine Baltazar, CJ Cansino, and Adrian Nocum would first play in the MPBL before eventually declaring for the draft.
 Similarly, PBA veterans such as the likes of Marc Pingris, Jayjay Helterbrand, and Arwind Santos also began playing in the regional league during the latter part of their playing careers.
+On November 7, 2023, the league launched its social arm, the MPBL Kalinga, with the goal of providing medical assistance to MPBL players, former and current, as well as league officials and staff.
+In October 2024, a party-list sharing the same acronym, the Maharlikang Pilipino sa Bagong Lipunan party-list, was created in an effort to extend their grassroots program into other sports.
 The season culminated with the homegrown-laden Pampanga Giant Lanterns sweeping the Bacoor City Strikers in the 2023 national finals.